“Pray for me, that the message may be given to me when I open my mouth to make known with boldness the mystery of the Gospel” (Ephesians 6:19).

 “I have esteemed the words of Thy mouth more than my necessary food” (Job 23:12).

 I pray my pastor will hunger for the riches and delights of God’s Word the way I hunger for Blue Bell Vanilla Bean ice cream each night!
-(And that is quite a passion!)
-The pastor who opens God’s Word with a dread each week–“Oh bother.
-I have to find a sermon!”–is a reproach upon the ministry and a cancer upon the church.
-Let us pray our pastors will hunger for and delight in God’s Word and spend much time in the Scriptures to receive guidance from the Father. .
+The pastor who opens God’s Word with a dread each week–-“Oh bother.
+I have to find a sermon!”–is in big trouble.
+Let us pray our pastors will hunger for and delight in God’s Word and spend much time in the Scriptures to receive guidance from the Father.

 Four.
-A sincere love for people of all kinds.
+A sincere love for people.
+All kinds of people.

 “Do you love me?
 Feed my sheep.”
 (John 21:15ff).